AbstractSDK/cw-orchestrator/docs/src/quick_start/index.md

 If you want to perform on-chain transaction you also need access to the gRPC endpoint of a node.
 These are most-often available on port 9090.

 > If you're unsure as to what the gRPC endpoint of your chain is, check the [Cosmos Directory](https://cosmos.directory) and there should be some listed.
+BOOT ships with a set of urls that should contain at least one working endpoint.
+Feel free to add urls to the list and PR them!

 The following sections detail setting up a library package for the contract interfaces and a binary package for executable scripts.˜